ggrumbley/coffeeRun/README.md

-# ChitChat
+# Coffee Run

-This is a generic shopping cart app.
+This is a generic shopping cart app for coffee orders.